PURPOSE AND INTENT

 AJ601.4 Ceiling height.

-Habitable spaces created in existing basements shall be permitted to have ceiling heights of not less than 6 feet, 8 inches (2032 mm).
-Obstructions may project to within 6 feet, 4 inches (1930 mm) of the basement floor.
+Habitable spaces created in existing basements shall have ceiling heights of not less than 6 feet, 8 inches (2032 mm), except that the ceiling height at obstructions shall be not less than 6 feet 4 inches (1930 mm) from the basement floor.
 Existing finished ceiling heights in nonhabitable spaces in basements shall not be reduced.